ibricchi/LTS_V2/README.md

 * BJT (Q)
 * Mosfet (M)

-For non-linear components (Diode BJT Mosfet) .model statments can be used to change parameters
+For non-linear components (Diode BJT Mosfet) .model statments can be used to adjust parameters

-.option command is available and has support for ABSTOL, GMIN, and IMAX
+The .options command is available and has support for ABSTOL, GMIN, and IMAX

 Currently only transienct analysis is supported .tran (print step) (stop time) (start time) (max time step)

 \* can be used for comments

-Firt line of netlist indicates circuit title
+The firt netlist line indicates the circuit title and is ignored by the program

-All netslist require the presence of a .END command to siginal the end of the file
+All netslists require the presence of a .END command to siginal the end of the netlist

 ## example netlist